 United Way of Missoula County

 Our vision is of a western Montana where everyone, especially our most vulnerable neighbors, are healthy, educated, and thriving.
-Toward that end, United Way serves as a convener, leader, collaborator, champion and/or creator of broad, community-wide initiatives that find, implement, and evaluate solutions to pressing challenges in the areas of education, financial stability and health.
-In partnership with the business, philanthropic, public-sector, faith, nonprofit, educational, and medical communities, United Way programs and initiatives are working to decrease childhood obesity, reduce suicide, start children on the path to lifelong learning, improve health equity, end homelessness, and improve outcomes for children 0-5.
+United Way serves as the convener, leader, collaborator, champion and/or creator of broad, community-wide initiatives that find, implement, and evaluate solutions to pressing challenges in the areas of education, financial stability and health.
+In partnership with the business, philanthropic, public-sector, faith, nonprofit, educational, and medical communities, United Way programs and initiatives work to decrease suicide, start children on the path to lifelong learning, improve health equity, end homelessness, and improve outcomes for children 0-5.

 Following the lead of, and with guidance from, United Way Worldwide, we also narrowed our focus to education, financial stability, and health, in order to better deploy our limited funds where they can make the most difference.
 We deliberately transitioned from funding short-term strategies and unaligned programs to a collective impact model, where the entire community works together to develop and implement prevention-focused strategies that lead to effective, measurable long-term solutions to deeply entrenched problems.

-The evolution of our fundraising.
+The Evolution of our Fundraising

 Over the past 10-12 years, as our programmatic focus shifted, so, too, has our fundraising model.
 This was in response to changing demographics and changes in the workplace.
-The aging and retirement of the Baby Boom generation (the core of our workplace donors), the rise of the Millennial Generation, the evolution of the entrepreneurial economy, and the explosive growth of the nonprofit sector all compelled United Way to rethink our fundraising approaches in order to remain relevant and healthy.
+The retirement of the Baby Boomer generation (the core of our workplace donors), the rise of the Millennial Generation, the evolution of the entrepreneurial economy, and the explosive growth of the nonprofit sector all compelled United Way to rethink our fundraising approaches in order to remain relevant and healthy.

-But United Way is more than a fundraising organization.
+United Way is more than a fundraising organization.
 We do not wait for problems to land in our laps.
 Instead, we dig for the challenges that need us most, and we marshal our collective resources – our funds, our hands, our heads, our networks – to solve them.
 In collaboration with diverse partners, and in a variety of ways, we continually aspire to excellence as we work to build a better, stronger, healthier Missoula for all.